 Toll-free in Virginia: 800-552-9745

-City of Suffolk candidates who wish to post political signs must comply with local ordinance, Chapter 9.5 of Title 24.2, , and Virginia Department of Transportation (VDOT) regulations.
+City of Suffolk candidates who wish to post political signs must comply with the City of Suffolk's Sign Ordinance, Chapter 9.5 of Title 24.2, , and Virginia Department of Transportation (VDOT) regulations.
 To obtain more information, contact the Department of Planning and Community Development.